Discover the BEST Edinburgh viewpoints for some epic photo opportunities! These are hands-down the most beautiful places in Edinburgh!

 Edinburgh one of my favorite cities in the world.
 It’s actually been on my list of top 5 favorite places for over a decade.

 Cobblestoned streets, medieval charm in Old Town, Georgian luxury in New Town, narrow stairways and hidden tunnels, cozy pubs, and an imposing hilltop castle.
 Add the friendly locals with their wee accent and welcoming smiles…you’ll find yourself loving this city even if the weather outside cloudy and wet.

 Though Edinburgh may be compact and smaller in size than other tourist cities, it's bursting with gorgeous backdrops.
 It's easy to arrive and quickly become overwhelmed by all the Instagrammable spots and photo opportunities.

-I’ve collectively spent about a month in Edinburgh, so I’ve had plenty of time to scout out the most Instagrammable places in Edinburgh.
-I’ve even saved everything in Google Maps so you can save this list on your phone and jet from spot to spot without having to second guess a thing!
+I’ve collectively spent about a 2 months in Edinburgh, so I’ve had plenty of time to scout out the most beautiful places in Edinburgh with the best viewpoints and backdrops for pictures.

 1. Victoria Street/Bow Street

 Victoria Street is one of the most famous streets in Edinburgh.
 It’s said to have inspired J.K.
 Rowling for Diagon Alley…and you’ll see why.

 As always, go early because this street is packed during the day with people walking up and down.